US proposes 15% minimum tax on global corporate profits

 The OECD estimates that governments lose up to $240 billion a year to companies that shift earnings among countries to lower their tax bills.

-Competition to cut corporate tax rates has been “undermining the United States’ and other countries’ ability to raise the revenue needed to make critical investments,” Treasury said in a prepared statement Thursday, adding that its proposal had been received positively by other countries.
+Competition to cut corporate tax rates has been “undermining the United States’ and other countries’ ability to raise the revenue needed to make critical investments,” Treasury said in a statement, adding that its proposal had been received positively by other countries.

 Treasury emphasized that the proposed 15% is a floor and said that “discussions should continue to be ambitious and push that rate higher.″